Digiterre/trading-tile-clients/README.md

 We also have a sample back end hosted in the cloud at the following URL: `http://tradingtileserver.azurewebsites.net`.

+### Accompanying presentation

+We typically use this as part of our "brown bag" or "lunch and learn" initiative and you can find the PDF of the accompanying presentation in the root of this repository.

+If you are interested in learning more about which sessions we offer (free!) then get in touch with us at `brownbag@digiterre.com`.

 ### Running the samples

 #### Vanilla JS